Cloud 19

-The mixtape ranked at twenty-eighth on Complex's list of the "50 Best Albums of 2014", and was also listed among Pitchfork's "Overlooked Mixtapes 2014".
+the mixtape ranked at twenty-eighth on Complex's list of the "50 Best Albums of 2014", and was also listed among Pitchfork's "Overlooked Mixtapes 2014".

-To commemorate the seventh anniversary on August 26, 2021, Kehlani's label Atlantic Records acquired the masters of mixtape and re-released "Cloud 19" on streaming services.
+To commemorate the seventh anniversary on August 26, 2021, Kehlani's label Atlantic Records managed to acquire the masters of the mixtape and released Cloud 19 on streaming services.

 Promotion

 The first song from the mixtape, "Get Away", was premiered on HotNewHipHop's website on July 16, 2014.
 A remix version featuring American rapper G-Eazy was published on November 21, 2014.
 The song, "FWU", had a music video released on November 3, 2014 and directed by Martín Estévez.
 David Drake of Complex named "FWU" as the third dope song you should be hearing everywhere soon.
 The music video for "1st Position" was directed by David Camarena, and it was released on January 20, 2015 as the last music video from the mixtape.

 Track listing

 The tracklisting and credits for the album was revealed by HotNewHipHop.